jjyyli/jjyyli.github.io/_pages/about.md

 Before that, I got my Ph.D. degree in the Department of Mathematical at Hong Kong University of Science and Technology in June, 2023, under the supervision of [Prof. Jian-Feng Cai](https://www.math.hkust.edu.hk/~jfcai/) and [Prof. Dong Xia](https://www.math.hkust.edu.hk/~madxia/).
 I obtained my Bachelor’s degrees in Mathematics from Zhejiang University in June, 2019.

+I will be joining the Department of Statistics and Data Science at Fudan University as an Assistant Professor in Fall 2025.

 Preprints
 ======